Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Some of these tests are simple and easy to evidence.
 For example, if you have business stationery printed, maintain your own website, or spend money on advertising for work then that would be business-like.

-There’s an over-arching rule that we like to apply here, and it is the duck rule.
+There’s an over-arching rule we like to apply here, and it is the duck rule.
 In other words, if it looks like a duck, walks like a duck, and quacks like a duck – then it probably is a duck!

 • If your contract looks like an employment contract